mikaelkg/DecisionTree/README.md

    the data format on which the decision tree was trained)
 **Enter path:**
 **Count features:**
-3. Generate dot and file for visual representation of decision tree
+3. Generate dot and png file for visual representation of decision tree
 **Enter path:**
 4. Quit the program